-Would you believe that more than one-half of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than 50% of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save homeowners money and stimulate sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and promote sustainability.

 Guide to Condensing Furnaces